TrudAX/denistrunin-blog/src/posts/devvm-perfv13/index.md

 - Standard Development Environment from LCS(with the default of 3 HHD disks) is the slowest and constantly hangs.
 If you can control the Environment creation - never use it and always change the number of disks(15 32GB HDD are cheaper and faster).

-- HDD15 VM is the best choice in term of price/performance.
+- HDD15 VM is the best choice in terms of price/performance.
 It is a little bit slower than SSD based VM, but the storage price(that should be paid even if VM is deallocated) is almost 10 times cheaper(24 vs 220 USD)

 I also will try to repeat the same tests after the next D365FO release, it will be interesting to compare the progress in this area.